 A telling clue of possible subterranean Front Street tunnels is bricked-up openings in the basements of the old buildings, including the former Old Louisville Inn (now 740 Front Restaurant).
 But a lot of Old Town structures had some kind of passageway cut or built into the foundation to accommodate unloading and storage of coal for coal-fired furnaces.
 And the pragmatic side of me would argue that a coal miner whose livelihood was working in a dark, dusty and dangerous tunnel wouldn’t want to spend his time off — or his summer when the mines were idle — building the same.

 Additionally, the logistics of constructing a hobby tunnel loom large.
-Nothing in a coal mine — coal, clay, shale, hard rock — was removed without it first being blasted with black powder or dynamite.
+Nothing in a coal mine — soil, coal, clay, shale, hard rock — was removed without it first being blasted with black powder or dynamite.
 Colorado’s heavy clay soil is just too tough to pick at with hand tools, as many a miner that sunk a shaft has attested to.
 Then the dirt that was excavated had to be transported several hundred feet and piled somewhere above ground, followed by some type of timber bracing to keep the tunnel from collapsing.
 With trees at a premium, getting enough timber bracing for a clandestine escape tunnel would have been expensive and time consuming.

 Don’t get me wrong.
 I have no doubt that a shallow tunnel or underground access could have been excavated sideways, from one foundation to another, on any block in Old Town Louisville.
 Easy to do, easy to undo.
 I do have doubts about shallow tunnels crossing Louisville rights-of-way.
 There is no physical evidence to support the claim.
 (Saying that a bricked up foundation is a tunnel entrance is not physical evidence of a tunnel.
 It’s just evidence that someone removed a portion of a foundation and repaired it.)